History of California (1900–present): Growth after World War II

 After the war, hundreds of land developers bought land cheap, subdivided it, built on it, and made substantial profits from selling the land.
 Real estate development replaced oil and agriculture as southern California's principal industry.
 In 1955, Disneyland opened in Anaheim.
 In 1958, Major League Baseball's Dodgers and Giants left New York City and came to Los Angeles and San Francisco, respectively.
 The population of California expanded dramatically, to nearly 20 million by 1970.
+In response to population growth, and Cold War concerns, California established the 1960 Master Plan for Higher Education.

 In the late 1960s the baby-boom generation reached draft age, and many risked arrest to oppose the war in Vietnam.
 There were numerous demonstrations and strikes, most famously on the prestigious Berkeley campus of the University of California, across the bay from San Francisco.
 In 1965, race riots erupted in Watts, in the South Central area of Los Angeles.
 The hippie riots on the Sunset Strip in Los Angeles were immortalized by Buffalo Springfield in the song "For What It's Worth" (1966).
 Some commentators predicted revolution.
 Then the federal government promised to withdraw from the Vietnam War, which at last happened in 1974.
 The radical political movements, having achieved a large part of their aim, lost members and funding.